Palmdale, California: Incorporation, 1962–1980

 By 1974, the Antelope Valley Freeway construction ended at the southern border of Mojave in Kern County.
 In 1977, Palmdale built its first municipal building, the Palmdale City Library.
 This was the same year that its northern neighbor Lancaster incorporated as a city.
 Since the 1920s, Lancaster had been the much larger and principal community of the Antelope Valley, as well as the rest of California's Mojave Desert.

 First housing market growth and recession, 1980–1990

-The 1980s and 1990s were the decades that really started to define the two Antelope Valley cities.
+The 1980s and 1990s were the decades that started to define the two Antelope Valley cities.
 Affordable housing in the area caused a dramatic spike in the population.
 The city, like its northern neighbor Lancaster, became a bedroom community for those employed in Los Angeles.
 In 1980, Palmdale's population was 12,227.

 Geography

 Palmdale is located in Los Angeles County, and the urbanized centers of Palmdale and Los Angeles are separated by the San Gabriel mountain range, which is about 40 mi wide.
 This range forms the southern edge of the Antelope Valley portion of the Mojave Desert.
 Palmdale is the second-most populous city in the Antelope Valley, and fifth overall in the Mojave Desert, after Las Vegas, Henderson, North Las Vegas, Nevada; and Lancaster.
 Palmdale is part of a twin-city complex with its northern neighbor Lancaster and together they are the principal cities within the Antelope Valley region and California's High Desert.

 Downtown Palmdale is located at 34°34′46″N 118°07′00″W, at an elevation of 2655 ft above sea level.

 According to the United States Census Bureau the city has a total area of 106.2 sqmi, of which, 106.0 sqmi of it is land and 0.3 sqmi of it is water (including man-made Lake Palmdale, the most visible and scenic part of the municipal water supply system).
 The total area is 0.24% water.

 The city lies in proximity to the San Andreas Fault, making it prone to severe earthquakes.
 This fault cuts across the Antelope Valley Freeway just north of the Avenue S off-ramp; running westward along the old Butterfield Stage Line (now Elizabeth Lake Road) into Leona Valley.